-Rugelach, the traditional Eastern-European-Jewish rolled cookies, are loved by many, and rightly so.
+Rugelach, the traditional Eastern-European-Jewish rolled cookies, are loved by many, and for a good reason.
 The flaky dough, the tasty filling of jam combined with raisins, nuts and lots of cinnamon, works every time.

 Don’t let the use of yeast in this dough deter you from making this simple and easy dough.
 The resting time for the dough is only 30 minutes – just enough to air the dough and make it flakier, which is all that is needed.

 I cut the dough into three parts, and made four different versions, including a less traditional filling of meringue, which I made with the leftover egg whites.
 You can choose to do the same, or use just one of the methods.

 Whichever version you’ll choose, you’ll end up with delectable cookies, that will fill the house with wonderful aroma.

 Dough prep time: 15 minutes + 30 minutes rest